utshomax/postman-docs/src/pages/docs/integrations/webhooks.md

    * Enter the webhook URL your webhook payload will be sent to.
 1. Select **Add Integration**.

 Postman often checks your collection for changes.
-If Postman identifies changes when it checks your collection, the changes are automatically sent to your custom webhook.
+If Postman identifies changes when it checks your collection, the changes automatically send to your custom webhook.

 ### Example collection backup schema